 One morning in September of 2013, I woke up to the pleasant view of the Hōkūleʻa resting in calm waters across the street from my home.
 How, I wondered, could a canoe so small have carried my ancestors over thousands of miles of ocean hundreds of years ago?
-To be in the presence of such a humble seacraft, modeled after the traditional double-hulled canoes or waʻa kaulua, is inspiring to those of us who know its story.
+Being in the presence of such a humble seacraft, modeled after the traditional double-hulled canoes or waʻa kaulua, is inspiring to those who know its story.

 The Hōkūleʻa′s successful 1976 maiden voyage to Tahiti seemed to prove that ancient Polynesians had used the ocean currents as their highway between the different Pacific islands.
 Mau taught a handful of men everything he knew and navigated the canoe without instruments.
 The Hōkūleʻa landed in Papeete, Tahiti only 33 days after leaving Hawaiʻi.
 The crew was greeted by a jubilant crowd of 17,000 Tahitians.

-Almost 40 years later, the men that Mau trained are called master navigators; chief among them is Nainoa Thompson, Executive Director of the Polynesian Voyaging Society.
+Four decades later, the men that Mau trained are called master navigators.
+Chief among them is Nainoa Thompson, President of the Polynesian Voyaging Society.

 Mau Piailug died in 2010 at the age of 78.
 His legacy of traditional ocean navigation re-awakened the voyaging spirit in men and women whose very existence is due to their ancestors leaving land and trusting their senses.